wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 51 Now about this time, being the thirtieth day of the same month, Peter, whose surname was Parker, who commanded a strong ship of the king, was committing many depredations along the shores of the Chesapeake ;

-58 So Peter essayed to go in the nighttime against some husbandmen of Columbia, commanded by the gallant Reid,* about the borders of the state of Maryland;
+58 So Peter essayed to go in the nighttime against some husbandmen of Columbia, commanded by the gallant Reid,* about the borders of the state of Maryland ;

 59 And when he had landed his men of war, he went out after the husbandmen, and the plunder ; but they were upon the watch, and fell upon him, and killed and maimed about two score, and was nigh making captives of them all ; and Peter was amongst the slain.